aaronfriedman7/QubitOps/README.md

 Contents:

 1. Module: "NQubitOps.py".
-Description: define operators acting on a system with a finite number of qubits (N).
+Description: define operators acting on a system with a finite and fixed number of qubits (N).
 Operators are spanned by Pauli strings, which form the basis for all qubit operators.
 Module should include:
 (a) define the Pauli string basis operators for fixed number of qubits (b) simple relations for Pauli string basis operators (rescale, multiply two strings, commute, and anticommute) (c) define Pauli operators, which are weighted superpositions of Pauli string operators